DOI

 make install

-You will also need to be using GNU versions of sed and grep3.
+You will also need GNU versions of sed and grep3.
 This is particularly relevant for macOS which ships with BSD versions of these tools.
 On my Mac, I installed the GNU versions with Homebrew:

 brew install grep